apache/calcite-avatica/site/_docs/howto.md

 docker-compose run -v /c/Users/username/AppData/Roaming/gnupg:/.gnupg dry-run
 {% endhighlight %}

-Check the artifacts:
+## Checking the artifacts

-* In the `target` directory should be these 4 files, among others:
+* In the `release/build/distributions` directory should be these 3 files, among others:
   * apache-calcite-avatica-X.Y.Z-src.tar.gz
   * apache-calcite-avatica-X.Y.Z-src.tar.gz.asc
-  * apache-calcite-avatica-X.Y.Z-src.tar.gz.asc.sha512
   * apache-calcite-avatica-X.Y.Z-src.tar.gz.sha512
 * Note that the file names start `apache-calcite-avatica-`.
 * In the source distro `.tar.gz` (currently there is